 Get started with a simple budget by figuring out if you can afford the budget you’re currently on.
 Follow the steps below and make sure you don’t leave anything out.

 By doing this, you should get a general idea of what type of financial situation you are really in.
 This can be eye-opening especially if you have never done a budget before.
-Where you go from here will depend on whether or not you had money leftover after doing this quick budget.
+Where you go from here will depend on whether or not you had money left over after doing this quick budget.

 If you had a remaining balance, congratulations, you’re in pretty good shape.
 Before you start totally celebrating, there are some other things to consider:

 I know it can be stressful if you don’t have money left after doing your basic budget.
 Even more stressful if you have a negative balance.
 That means it’s time for some serious damage control!
 You have got to find ways to take charge of your situation before you find yourself in an irreversible situation.
-Imagine you had a close friend, family member or child who desperately needed $5,000 for a serious, life saving procedure.
+Imagine you had a close friend, family member or child who desperately needed $5,000 for a serious, life-saving procedure.
 How quickly would you be able to come up with the money in order to help save your loved one?
 You would resort to drastic measures to make this happen.
-While it might not be a human life, your finances require just as much motivation if you want to un-do your current situation.
+While it might not be a human life, your finances require just as much motivation if you want to undo your current situation.

 If you find you are coming up short or don’t have enough money to reach the financial goals you have planned, then there are some things you can change about your current situation.
 In fact, you may be missing out on $10,000 a year!

 Let’s be honest, there is only so much that you can remove from your budget.
-While selling unused items can be a great additional income, these is also only so much that you can sell.
+While selling unused items can be a great additional income, there is also only so much that you can sell.

 When you have cut all you can, sold what you are able, and still find yourself coming up short (or barely getting by) it’s time to look into what you can do to make an additional income.